freent-project/owboot/README.md

 # owboot

 The bootloader used by the OpenWindows operating system.
+Compatible with both classic and UEFI systems.

 ## How does it work?